 - Acknowledge who He is.
-The Lord’s prayer is a good starting point to recognise who God is; our provider (Luke 11:2-3).
+The Lord’s prayer is a good starting point to recognize who God is; our provider (Luke 11:2-3).

 - Always pray with the right motives (James 4:3).

-- Build a deep and personal relationship, by recognising Him as creator and King (Psalm 8:1).
+- Build a deep and personal relationship by recognizing Him as creator and King (Psalm 8:1).

 - Don’t make your prayers complicated.
-Use simple words in your prayers i.e. ‘Lord You are great’.
+Instead, use simple words in your prayers, i.e., ‘Lord, You are great.’
 Do not pray like the hypocrites (Matthew 6:5-6).

 - Ensure you read the Word of God when you pray.
-You can read the Psalms to invigorate your prayers, and apply the word to your heart (Psalm 119:105).
+For example, you can read the Psalms to invigorate your prayers and apply the word to your heart (Psalm 119:105).

 - Listening to music can help to focus your mind on God.

-Before you begin fasting, it is important that you do not stop eating without combining your fast with prayer, meditation and reading the Word of God.
+Before you begin fasting, you mustn’t stop eating without combining your fast with prayer, meditation, and reading the Word of God.
 Therefore, when you fast, you should:

 - Understand the spiritual purpose and benefits of your fast.
-By not planning your fast, is simply going through a period without food.
+Not planning your fast is simply going through a period without food.

-- Start off by missing perhaps one meal, then gradually moving to two meals and so on until you are happy to do a whole day fast.
+- Start by missing perhaps one meal, then gradually move to two meals, and so on until you are happy to do a whole day fast.

 - Know the different types of fasts you can engage in.
-For example, regular fast is where you abstain from all food and liquids except water.
-This type of fast was evident in 2 Chronicles 20:3 where Jehoshaphat proclaimed a fast throughout all Judah.
-There are other types of fasts such as the Daniel Fast, where you eat only fruits and vegetables for a certain amount of time and abstain from meat (Daniel 1:8-14).
+For example, a regular fast is where you abstain from all food and liquids except water.
+This type of fast was evident in 2 Chronicles 20:3, where Jehoshaphat proclaimed a fast throughout all of Judah.
+In addition, there are other fasts, such as the Daniel Fast, where you eat only fruits and vegetables for a certain amount of time and abstain from meat (Daniel 1:8-14).

-- Plan what you will do during the times when you would normally be eating meals.
+- Plan what you will do during the times when you would generally be eating meals.
 This will enable you to focus on the fast and its intended purpose and benefits.

 Also read: HOW TO PRAY TO GOD